AaronDemond/EasternWeb/README.md

-Framework for Crypto and Traditional market analysis
+Framework for Crypto and Traditional Market Analysis
 ------
 Use the project (see: src/website) as a local API to gather market data.
 Analysis tools in development.
 Data can be analyzed through the browser or interactively through the shell using the `start-shell.sh` script.